Pro-Palestinian protest in Amsterdam turns violent after student rally halted | Education

 Earlier a crowd of several hundred had gathered, chanting slogans against the war in Gaza and denouncing Israel’s ongoing military operations.
 "Free, Free Palestine!", protesters shouted.
 "The people united will never be defeated."

-Police used a bulldozer to knock down barricades early on Tuesday morning and detained 140 people in sometimes violent clashes, statements and videos of the protest showed.
+Police used a bulldozer to knock down barricades early on Tuesday and detained 169 people in sometimes violent clashes, statements and videos of the protest showed.
 Teachers and university employees angered by the police response called for another protest on Tuesday afternoon.

 "Students and staff describe the use of pepper spray, police batons, police dogs and bulldozers to forcefully remove them.
 People were injured because of this excessive violence," a group calling itself Dutch Scholars for Palestine said in a statement.
 "We firmly and unequivocally insist upon the rights of students and scholars to engage in protest.
 We deplore the University of Amsterdam administration’s reliance on using violence instead of engaging in the students’ justified demands."

-Amsterdam University said in a statement that an initially peaceful student protest which began on Monday afternoon had turned hostile, with beatings, throwing of fireworks and the burning of an Israeli flag.
-The university provided a list of its Israel programs to meet a request by student groups, but a core of the protesters were not satisfied and refused to leave.
+The university said in a statement that an initially peaceful student protest which began on Monday afternoon had turned hostile, with beatings, throwing of fireworks and the burning of an Israeli flag.
+The university provided a list of its Israel programmes to meet a request by student groups, but a core of the protesters were not satisfied and refused to leave.

 "We deeply regret that things went the way they did.
 Demonstrating is permitted at the UvA, but without covered faces, barricades or an atmosphere of intimidation," it said.
 In messages posted overnight on social media X, police said they had to act to stop the event on Monday and dismantle tents due to safety risks.